- WSH Committee

 - The location of a communication device and the contact numbers for contacting outside agencies for assistance;

-- The location of MSDS sheets;
+- The location of SDS sheets;

 - Emergency phone numbers, Fire, Ambulance, Utilities;